 Pompeo goes to North Korea under pressure to show progress

-WASHINGTON – Secretary of State Mike Pompeo headed off to North Korea Friday under pressure to produce tangible progress at convincing the country to get rid of its nuclear weapons as President Donald Trump seeks a second summit with leader Kim Jong Un.
+WASHINGTON – Secretary of State Mike Pompeo headed off to North Korea on Friday under pressure to produce tangible progress at convincing the country to get rid of its nuclear weapons as President Donald Trump seeks a second summit with leader Kim Jong Un.

 Pompeo departed Washington for a packed, three-day tour of East Asia that will take him to Japan, North Korea and then South Korea.
-He's also due to visit China which will bring its own set of challenges, as relations with Beijing slide over trade tensions and accusations of election interference.
+He's also due to visit China, which will bring its own set of challenges, as relations with Beijing slide over trade tensions and accusations of election interference.

 But it's in Pyongyang on Sunday where Pompeo could face his toughest diplomatic test.
 There's been little visible progress since Trump and Kim made a vague agreement at their historic June summit in Singapore on "denuclearization," with the two sides deadlocked over seemingly inflexible demands about how to achieve it.

-Pompeo's task has been made harder by mixed messaging from within the administration over a timeline for the North to abandon its nukes, and Trump's hyperbole about what's he's achieved in his own talks with Kim.
-At a political rally last weekend, the president rhapsodized — perhaps a little tongue in cheek — about how North Korean leader had sent him "beautiful letters" and "We fell in love."
+Pompeo's task has been made harder by mixed messaging from within the administration over a timeline for the North to abandon its nukes and Trump's hyperbole about what's he's achieved in his own talks with Kim.
+At a political rally last weekend, the president rhapsodized — perhaps a little tongue in cheek — about how the North Korean leader had sent him "beautiful letters" and "We fell in love."

-Pompeo, who was snubbed by Kim on his last visit to Pyongyang in July, is expected to meet the North Korean leader this time, but experts say Kim may feel that he can get a better deal in a face-to-face with Trump himself.
+Pompeo, who was snubbed by Kim on his last visit to Pyongyang in July, is expected to meet him this time, but experts say Kim may feel that he can get a better deal in a face-to-face with Trump himself.

-"I'm not sure if we are going to get a whole lot of progress other than details of the next Trump-Kim summit," said Sue Mi Terry, a former CIA analyst on Korea and now a senior fellow at Center for Strategic and International Studies.
+"I'm not sure if we are going to get a whole lot of progress other than details of the next Trump-Kim summit," said Sue Mi Terry, a former CIA analyst on Korea and now a senior fellow at the Center for Strategic and International Studies.
 "I think the North Koreans will try and save the actual negotiations for when Kim meets with Trump."

 Pompeo has refused to discuss the details of negotiations so far and has become testy when asked for them — including on the U.S. position on North Korea's demand for a declared end to the Korean War.
 Fighting ceased in 1953 with an armistice that has left the adversaries in a state of war.
-U.S. ally South Korea views such a declaration as a possible quid pro quo for North Korea's agreeing to closure of its main nuclear facility at Nyongbyon.
+U.S. ally South Korea views such a declaration as a possible quid pro quo for North Korea's agreeing to close its main nuclear facility at Nyongbyon.
 North Korea appears reluctant to provide what Washington really wants in return: a complete inventory of its nuclear and ballistic missile facilities that could be used by international inspectors to verify they have been dismantled.
-North Korea also wants to get relief from sanctions that the U.S. has said should only happen when it is verified that the North has taken concrete steps toward denuclearization.
+North Korea also wants to get relief from sanctions, which the U.S. has said should only happen when it is verified that the North has taken concrete steps toward denuclearization.

-Pompeo told reporters Wednesday he's optimistic he'll come away with "a plan forward not only for the summit between the two leaders, but for us to continue the efforts to build out a pathway for denuclearization."
+Speaking on his plane Friday, Pompeo again declined to talk specifics.
+He said his mission was to "make sure that we understand what each side is truly trying to achieve ... and how we can deliver against the commitments that were made" in Singapore.
+He said they would develop options, if not finalize, the location and timing of a second Trump-Kim summit.

-He distanced himself from a previously stated goal of getting North Korea to abandon its nuclear weapons by the end of Trump's first term in January 2021.
-Trump, who cancelled Pompeo's first plan for a fourth trip to Pyongyang last month citing a lack of progress, said last week he didn't want to get into a "time game."
+On Wednesday, Pompeo distanced himself from a previously stated goal of getting North Korea to abandon its nuclear weapons by the end of Trump's first term in January 2021.
+Trump, who canceled Pompeo's first plan for a fourth trip to Pyongyang last month citing a lack of progress, said last week he didn't want to get into a "time game."

 It is true that North Korea has suspended nuclear and missile tests, freed three American prisoners and dismantled parts of a missile engine facility.
 It also blew up tunnel entrances at its nuclear test site in front of foreign journalists.